 Following their elimination from LEGO® Masters USA, season two True North Bricks caught up with Paras and Moto for an interview about their time on the show.
-Along with fellow Recognized LEGO® Fan Media outlets Brickset, Brothers Brick, and BZ Power, we chatted about their experiences and reflections about everything that went down.
+Along with fellow Recognized LEGO® Fan Media outlets Brothers Brick, Bricks King Podcast, Brickset, BZ Power, and TalkBricks, we chatted about their experiences and reflections about everything that went down.
 The interview lasted almost 45 minutes over Zoom, so pull up a chair, a refreshing beverage, and enjoy!

 Until next time,

 What was the biggest problem that you had to work through during the construction of your hat?